Token System Design

 Solution

-I architected a scalable design system from the ground up using a 3-tier token structure and OKLCH colour logic to support light and dark mode switching.
+Architected a scalable design system using a shadcn/ui foundation, 3-tier token structure, and OKLCH colour logic to support light and dark mode switching.

 Process